A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: Extensions

 \subsection{Three-Dimensional Ising Models}

 In this section we consider different three-dimensional Ising type models and derive Kramers--Wannier type results.
-Note that we will first consider the cube lattice before moving on to the three-dimensional toroidal lattice.
+Note that we will first consider the cubic lattice before moving on to the $3$-torus lattice graph.

 A $3$-complex, in addition to vertices, edges, and surfaces, also includes three-dimensional objects (polyhedra).
 We will denote the underlying graph by $\G \defeq (\V,\A,\setS,\setP)$, where $\setP$ collects all polyhedra.
 The definition of the boundary of a vertex, edge, or a surface is similar to the $2$-complex case, see Section~\ref{sec:two:complex:primal:domain:1}.
 The boundary of a three-dimensional object $p \in \setP$ is defined as the weighted sum of the surfaces surrounding $p$, where the weights are chosen from the set $\left\{ -1, +1 \right\}$ depending on the relative orientations of $p$ and its surrounding surfaces.